damey2011/django-bloxby/README.rst

     INSTALLED_APPS = (
         ...
-        'djbloxby.bloxby',
+        'bloxby',

         # optional, if you are running the FTP server
-        'djbloxby.ftp'
+        'bloxby.ftp'
         ...
     )

-The following settings are available to you (in :code:`settings.py`), these settings are only necessary for :code:`djbloxby.bloxby`:
+The following settings are available to you (in :code:`settings.py`):

 .. code-block:: python